-At NRS Relief, our ESG Social.
-(Environmental, Governance) team has been actively involved in enhancing our Code Conduct of and strengthening our Child and Labour policies.
+At NRS Relief, our ESG (Environmental, Social, Governance) team has been actively involved in enhancing our Code of Conduct.
 We are focusing on continuous improvement and strict compliance with labour law principles, underlining our commitment to uphold the highest standards of conduct within our organisation.